tlemoult/ArduinoDomeController/README.md

 Shutter controller (slave controler)
 ------------------

-The shutter controller is mounted in the rotating dome and it is powered by a 12v lead-acid battery.
+The shutter controller is powered by a 12v lead-acid battery.
 The battery can be charged with

  * a solar panel (the solution I am using).